Saudi Aramco delays planned IPO until after earnings update - sources

 Saudi investors see the IPO as a chance to own part of the kingdom's crown jewel and an opportunity to show patriotism after the attack.

-(Reporting by Hadeel Al Sayegh in Dubai and Marwa Rashad in Riyadh; Additional Reporting by Shubham Kalia in Bengaluru and Saeed Azhar in Dubai; Writing by David French in New York; Editing by David Gregorio and Sonya Hepinstall)
+(Reporting by Hadeel Al Sayegh in Dubai and Marwa Rashad in Riyadh; Additional Reporting by Shubham Kalia in Bengaluru and Saeed Azhar and Rania ElGamal in Dubai; Writing by David French in New York; Editing by David Gregorio and Sonya Hepinstall)

 By Hadeel Al Sayegh and Marwa Rashad